gr-blog/gregros.dev/posts/web/01/every-type-of-script-tag.post.md

 ```

 ## Blob scripts
-Blob scripts can only be created from JavaScript.
+You can only create Blob scripts from JavaScript.
 They’re pretty weird.

 In JavaScript, a Blob is kind of like a Stream.
 It represents a bunch of data, without specifying its source or shape.

-You can get Blobs as the result of `fetch` requests or from files uploaded by the user, but they can also be created explicitly using the `Blob` constructor, like this:
+You can get Blobs as the result of `fetch` requests or from files uploaded by the user.
+You can also create them using the `Blob` constructor, like this:

 ```ts
 var blob = new Blob(